Kattusite/linguistics-db/README.md

 * Add more info to the replies (Have the server help generate them dynamically) -- FOr instance, Most languages (28 / 34) contain at least 1 of unrounded high central vowels --> Most languages (28 / 34) contain at least 1 of unrounded high central vowels (like [a, e, i, o, u])
 * Fix the response-generation function to work for edge cases.
 For example, instead of "Few languages contain at least one of a" could just say "Few languages contain a".
-Or instead of "Few languages contain at most 0 of p" --> "Few languages do not contain p"/"Few languages contain none of x, y, z"; "languages contain at least/exactly 3 of p,t,k" --> languages contain all of p, t, k
+Or instead of "Few languages contain at most 0 of p" --> "Few languages do not contain p"/"Few languages contain none of x, y, z"; "languages contain at least/exactly 3 of p,t,k" --> languages contain all of p, t, k; "Few languages contain less than one of [...]" --> Few languages do not contain any of [...]
 * Add more trait selections such as:
 1. number of consonants/vowels/phonemes
 2. word order